thomaspark/bootswatch/README.md

 ------
 Bootswatch is an open source project, and you’re welcome to modify the swatches further or create your own.
 If you’re interested, fork or follow the GitHub repository.

 Each raw swatch consists of two LESS files.
-One is `variables.less`, which is included by default in Bootstrap and allows you to customize these settings.
-The other is a new file called `bootswatch.less` that introduces more extensive changes.
+One is `variables.less`, which is included by default in Bootstrap and allows you to customize [these settings](http://twitter.github.com/bootstrap/less.html#variables).
+The other is a new file called `bootswatch.less` that introduces more extensive structural changes.

 Check out the README in the `swatchmaker` directory for step-by-step instructions for building your own swatches.